marcelo-duffles/puppet_common/README.markdown

-# puppet-common #
+# puppet_common #

-This is the puppet-common module.
+This is the puppet_common module.
 It provides common classes used by different puppet modules.